nattvara/kthGPT/README.md

 # kthGPT <!-- omit in toc -->

 kthGPT is a free and open source tool that can watch a lecture for you.
-It allows students to ask questions about any lecture using the GPT-3 model.
+As a student, kthGPT can help you learn how to solve assignments and understand lecture slides and other course material.

 > This project **is not** affiliated with KTH.
 It's just a tool that's meant to be useful for KTH students.